 Granularity.
 Usually, if you change an option, it affects all components.
 However, LibreOffice options can be set at a component level or even at document level.

 File compatibility.
-In addition to its native OpenDocument formats, LibreOffice includes PDF and Flash export capabilities, as well as support for opening and saving files in many common formats including Microsoft Office, HTML, XML, WordPerfect, and Lotus 1-2-3 formats.
-An extension (included) provides the ability to import and edit some PDF files.
+In addition to its native OpenDocument formats, LibreOffice includes support for opening and saving files in many common formats including Microsoft Office, HTML, XML, WordPerfect, Lotus 1-2-3, and PDF.

 No vendor lock-in.
 LibreOffice uses OpenDocument, an XML (eXtensible Markup Language) file format developed as an industry standard by OASIS (Organization for the Advancement of Structured Information Standards).
 These files can easily be unzipped and read by any text editor, and their framework is open and published.